Fapiao-BTC/docs/docs/en/api/meta.md

 ## Interface overview

-This interface provides access to the ABI and KIP standards based on KID.
+This interface provides the ability to obtain the corresponding ABI and KIP standards based on KID.

 ## Request parameters